iAmG-r00t/alx-system_engineering-devops/0x02-shell_redirections/README.md

     - The listing should end with a new line.
     - You are not allowed to use `basename`, `grep`, `egrep`, `fgrep` or `rgrep`.
 25. [Acrostic](./102-acrostic) : A script that decodes acrostics that use the first letter of each line.
     - What to decode: `An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
 The word comes from the French acrostiche from post-classical Latin acrostichis).
-As a form of constrained writing, an acrostic can be used as a mnemonic device to aid memory retrieval [Read more](https://en.wikipedia.org/wiki/Acrostic).`
+As a form of constrained writing, an acrostic can be used as a mnemonic device to aid memory retrieval.` [Read more here](https://en.wikipedia.org/wiki/Acrostic)
     - The **‘decoded’** message has to end with a new line.
     - You are not allowed to use `grep`, `egrep`, `fgrep` or `rgrep`.
 26. [The biggest fan](./103-the_biggest_fan) : A script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+    - Download this file: `wget http://indeedeng.github.io/imhotep/files/nasa_19950801.tsv`
+    - Run command this way: `./103-the_biggest_fan < nasa_19950801.tsv`.
     - Order by number of requests, most active host or IP at the top.
     - You are not allowed to use `grep`, `egrep`, `fgrep` or `rgrep`.